GoogleCloudPlatform/professional-services/tools/asset-inventory/README.md

 ## Install Steps

 It's suggested to create a new project to hold the asset inventory resources.
-Especially if using App engine to perform the export as it will require assignign the App Engine service account the `roles/cloudasset.viewer` role.
+Especially if using App engine to perform the export as it will require assignign the App Engine service account the `roles/cloudasset.viewer` role and all App Engine jobs in a single project run with the same credentials.

 1. Create a new project and gcloud configuration to host our service (optional, you can use an existing project and gcloud configuration.)